FifthLord/0.11-vue-practice/README.md

 # 0.11-vue-practice
-I created this project to learn the principles of working with the Vue, building an application using it, and to compare it with React projects.
+In this project, I learned about the basic concepts of Vue 3 and wanted to compare them with React projects.
+The application uses - CRUD, sorting, search, pagination, dynamic pagination, mixins, directives, as well as vuex and composition api for working with state.

 ## Project setup
 ```